Coping with the Struggle of Infertility - In a Tunnel with No End in Sight

 4. Seek Professional Psychological Support

 Fertility counseling is effective for treatment decision-making, processing emotions, and improving communication with your partner.
 You can access reproductive psychology counselors certified by the Japan Society for Reproductive Psychology, or counseling services attached to fertility clinics.
-(Books on fertility treatment are also a great reference)
+Books on fertility treatment are also a great reference

 Choosing to Stop Treatment

 Fertility treatment has no built-in endpoint.
 "Just one more cycle" can continue indefinitely.
-Choosing to stop treatment is not "giving up" - it is an active choice to reclaim your life.
+Choosing to stop treatment is not giving up; it is an active choice to reclaim your life.
 A life without children can be just as rich and meaningful.

 Summary

 The pain of infertility runs to a depth that only those who have experienced it can understand.
 Don't deny your emotions, manage your distance from information, maintain a life beyond treatment, and seek professional help when needed.
 Your worth is not determined by whether or not you can conceive.
+Remember that you, reading this right now, are a person of full worth in this very moment.